UnityTech/unity-ssdlc/Coding Practice/Cryptographic-Guidelines.md

 ### Store the Cryptographic Hash of a Password

 User passwords should be stored as cryptographic hashes.
 Cleartext or encrypted password storage are not permitted.
 For more information on the reasons behind this, check out [this article](https://auth0.com/blog/hashing-passwords-one-way-road-to-security/) by Auth0.
-Most services at Unity should never have to worry about storing a password as for 99% of the cases this is what Genesis, Okta, and GCP OAuth are for.
-In the rare case a password storage mechanism is needed, **use an algorithm like BCrypt, PBKDF2, or Argon2**; these should be used with a decent work-factor.
+The Security Team recomends **using an algorithm like BCrypt, PBKDF2, or Argon2 **; these should be used with a decent work-factor.
 Hashed passwords should be salted with at least a 32-bit random salt.
 Remember that hashing algorithms are intentionally slow by design.
 The slower they are, the longer they take to crack.

 ##### Hash Algorithms for other user cases: